Amplifiers are used in powerful audio setups because of their unmatched ability to increase audio power.

 It would be best to use quality, well-shielded power, and amp cables on the same note.
 This is the standard way to reduce AC radiation.

-However, it would help if you complement it with quality cables, proper wiring, an adequate power supply, and so on.
+However, you should complement it with quality cables, proper wiring, an adequate power supply, and so on.

 Now you can see that if your audio system produces a buzz that won’t go away, you don’t have to buy a new amp, speaker, or audio source.

-You diagnose and troubleshoot the cause.
-In some cases, you’ll find that all you need is to remove your devices away from the amp or connect them through the same path to a common ground.
+You can diagnose and troubleshoot the cause.
+In some cases, you’ll find that all you need to do is move your devices away from the amp or connect them through the same path to a common ground.